-Although traditional hospitality and real estate businesses are prohibited under StartUp, we are committed to recruiting and fostering educational tourism.
+Although traditional hospitality and real estate businesses are prohibited under StartUp NY, we are committed to recruiting and fostering educational tourism.
 Tourism is the fifth largest employer in NYS, and this sector generated \$6.5 billion in state and local taxes in 2010.
 Capitalizing on the opportunities presented by New York's 84 miles of Lake Erie shoreline is key to the economic recovery of the upstate region.
 According to the 2011 University of Michigan report "Vital to our Nation's Economy: Great Lakes Jobs", Lake Erie conservatively supports 157,547 New York jobs.

 The report further asserts: "Water is a huge draw for people - coastal trails, clean beaches, and waterfront businesses add tremendous value to both metropolitan and semi-rural areas.
 In this new economic era, growth will be less linked to traditional manufacturing and more focused on quality of life and quality of the region's natural resources.
 Unless we protect and restore our best environmental asset - the Great Lakes - we will not be able to retain and attract strong new businesses and great human resources."
 The report states further that 14% of Great Lakes jobs relate directly to tourism.
 Our goal is to attract educational tourism to augment ongoing efforts to enhance tourism and ecotourism in our region.

 There are few in-state educational attractions west of Buffalo, and an educational museum featuring Great Lakes exhibits would draw significant tourism dollars to the local economy.
 There have been ongoing discussions about the feasibility of developing a local museum that focuses on the history and issues relating to the Great Lakes.
 An appropriate and unique lakes museum would stimulate regional economic revitalization and job growth through tourism, stimulate training for new STEM graduates, and significantly increase research and academic collaboration between Fredonia, other colleges and universities, and federal and state agencies.
-We are not, of course, targeting businesses that are prohibited under StartUp such as traditional hospitality businesses.
-Although hotels and restaurants would benefit from additional tourists in the region, they are not the focus of our efforts.
-Rather, we are seeking public-private partnerships that will develop, for example, an interactive museum that will educate children and adults on fresh water issues that impact the quality of life and economic vitality of our area.
+We are not, of course, targeting businesses that are prohibited pursuant to §220.6 of the StartUp regulations such as traditional hospitality businesses.
+Rather, we are seeking publicprivate partnerships that will develop, for example, an interactive museum that will educate children and adults on fresh water issues that impact the quality of life and economic vitality of our area.
+An aquatics museum, or similar educational tourist attraction, would provide a catalyst for coalescing local, state, and federal resources as a stimulus for regional economic development.
+Dunkirk Harbor restoration has been identified as a WNY Regional Economic Development priority, and the harbor is the site of significant private investment.